Review of Alaska Airlines

 Alaska Airlines check-in at Atlanta Hartsfield Jackson International Airport

-Checking in for your Alaska Airlines flight can be done on the app or at the check-in desk near the airport entrance.
-As is typical, this is also where you will check a bag should you choose to do so.
-At the Atlanta airport, check-in was a bit frustrating since there was only one Alaska Airlines kiosk.
-Naturally, this caused quite a queue, and it took around twenty minutes to get through the line.
-At the Portland airport, however, there were multiple kiosks for Alaska Airlines which made check-in a breeze.
+At the Atlanta airport, check-in was frustrating since there was only one Alaska Airlines kiosk.
+Naturally, this caused quite a queue, and it took about 20 minutes to get through.
+At the Portland airport, however, there were multiple Alaska Airlines kiosks, which made check-in a breeze.

 Alaska Airlines check-in at Portland International Airport